Asymptotic non-linear shrinkage and eigenvector overlap for weighted sample covariance: Introduction

+Similarly to the unweighted scenario, the computation of those formulas is a challenge, as it depends on the asymptotic Cauchy-Stieltjes transform of the sample spectrum.
+Here, we propose an algorithm to compute the non-linear shrinkage formulas using samples and weights only, making \textit{bona fide} estimators of the covariance and precision matrices.
+It uses auto-differentiation to make the implementation simple and fast.

-Finally, the experimental part numerically highlights the performance of the exact non-linear shrinkage.
-Moreover, we look at how they behave when the theoretical assumptions are not met, specifically when the underlying niose distribution has heavy tails.
+The experimental part numerically highlights the performance of the exact non-linear shrinkage.
+Moreover, we look at how they behave when the theoretical assumptions are not met, specifically when the underlying noise distribution has heavy tails.